pojntfx/networked-linux-memsync/docs/main.md

 #### Overview

 As mentioned in Pull-Based Synchronization with Migrations earlier, the mount API is not optimal for a migration scenario.
-Splitting the migration into two discrete phases can help fix the biggest problem, the maximum guaranteed downtime; thanks to the flexible pipeline system of `ReadWriterAt`s, a lot of the code from the mount API can be reused for the migration, even if the API and corresponding wire protocol are different.
+Splitting the migration into two discrete phases (see figure \ref{migration-protocol-simplified-sequence}) can help fix the biggest problem, the maximum guaranteed downtime; thanks to the flexible pipeline system of `ReadWriterAt`s, a lot of the code from the mount API can be reused for the migration, even if the API and corresponding wire protocol are different.

 #### Seeder